nate-peters/pix2pix-floorplans-dataset/README.md

 This repository contains all of code necessary to retrain a pix2pix model on new image pairs, and export a checkpoint in a format that can be uploaded to RunwayML.
 I've also included the Rhino/Grasshopper workflow files that I used to export the original source images.

-This is a companion to the `pix2pix-runway` repo, which used the RunwayML SDK to serve the model inside of the Runway app.
+This is a companion to the [`pix2pix-runway`](https://github.com/nonoesp/pix2pix-runway) repo, which uses the RunwayML SDK to serve the model inside of the Runway app.

 ### About the data: